ACM40960/project-shubidiwoop/README.md

    ```
 2. RStudio is an integrated development environment (IDE) for R programming.
 It provides a user-friendly interface for writing and running R scripts, visualizing data, and generating reports.
 Ensure you have Rstudio:
    Rstudio can be installed using this [link](https://posit.co/products/open-source/rstudio/).
 The project was implemented on v4.2.1.
-2. Install the required libraries mentioned in the first code chunk through the Rstudio console:
+2. Install the required libraries mentioned in the first code chunk of the rmarkdown through the Rstudio console:
    ```
-   install.packages("package-name")
+   install.packages(c("vegan", "ggplot2", "dplyr", "stats", "reshape2", "MASS"))
    ```

 ### Usage

 1. Make sure you have the dataset in your working directory.
 The game details dataset for the English Premier League's 2022-2023 season can be found in the [data](https://github.com/ACM40960/project-shubidiwoop/blob/main/data/E0.csv) folder of this repository.

-2. Run the RMarkdown script using the knit button or the shortcut Ctrl+Shift+K:
+2. Run the RMarkdown [script](https://github.com/ACM40960/project-shubidiwoop/blob/main/project.Rmd) using the knit button or the shortcut Ctrl+Shift+K:
    ```
    rmarkdown::render()
    ```
+   The output of the script as a pdf can be found [here](https://github.com/ACM40960/project-shubidiwoop/blob/main/project_r_output.pdf)

 3. View the generated reports' projected league standings, outcome predictions, and betting insights.

-4. Open the Python script file containing the EDA code using a text editor, IDE (e.g., PyCharm, Visual Studio Code), or Jupyter Notebook.
+4. Open the Python script [file](https://github.com/ACM40960/project-shubidiwoop/blob/main/EDA/EDA_Final_Project.ipynb) from the EDA folder containing the EDA code using a text editor, IDE (e.g., PyCharm, Visual Studio Code), or Jupyter Notebook.
 Execute the EDA scripts by either:
     - Using your IDE's "Run" feature.
     - Running cells in Jupyter Notebook.
     - Using the terminal with the python command and the script's filename.